Whole30 Roasted Kabocha Squash & Bibb Lettuce Salad

-I found one of the most important ways to overcome the potential boredom of the Whole30 plan is to cook with bright spices and dynamic flavors.
-My work-from-home lunch today was super simple, took about 20 minutes to make and was incredibly satisfying.
-Here’s what I made:
+I found one of the most important ways to overcome the potential boredom with the Whole30 plan is to cook with bright spices and dynamic flavors.
+My work-from-home lunch today was super simple, took less than 30 minutes to make and was incredibly satisfying.
+I have to say, this Whole30 thing is really not such a bad idea to do from time to time.
+With a little creativity you just might find you’re not really missing anything!

 - Roasted kabocha squash with coconut oil, harissa and sea salt

-- bibb lettuce salad with shaved cucumber, radish, cabbage and kumquats and some toasted pepitas all finished with a yuzu and olive oil vinaigrette
+- Bibb lettuce salad with shaved cucumber, radish, cabbage and kumquats, topped with toasted pepitas and yuzu-olive oil vinaigrette